 - An episode of Whose Line Is It Anyway? featured a game of Unlikely Superheroes, where Colin was Horribly Frightened Of Everything Man.
 Priceless.

 - In the Ace Attorney games, witnesses will do a Wild Take if you manage to put a particularly large hole in their testimony.
+Some notable ones from the first game.

 - In Battletoads, the titular 'toads do a Wild Take when they encounter a boss, also losing whatever weapon they may have been holding.